JeremySpradlin/JeremySpradlin.github.io/_posts/2020-07-30-Solar_Weather.md

 Today, most people are aware that what happens on the sun has an effect to at least some degree on what happens here on Earth.
 It's fairly well known that Aurora
 Borealis, the Northern Lights, are the result of solar winds passing over our Magnetic Field.
-Movies and other stories in popular culture have often referenced the potential dangers of solar flares, and more recently, you may have even seen articles recently discussing about how our Sun is entering into a "Solar Minimum", a period in the 11 year solar cycle where solar activity is at it's lowest, and there are few if any sun spots on the Sun.
+Movies and other stories in popular culture have often referenced the potential dangers of solar flares, and more recently, you may have even seen articles recently discussing about how our Sun is entering into a "Solar Minimum", a period in the 11 year solar cycle where solar activity is at its lowest, and there are few if any sun spots on the Sun.
 We can acctually see this in our data:

 <p align="center">
   <img width="1400" height="400" src='/assets/img/solar_cycle.png'>